 Building Confidence Through Practice

 As children begin to experience small successes, their confidence grows.
-They become more willing to try, participate, and engage which further strengthens their skills.
+They become more willing to try, participate, and engage, which further strengthens their skills.

 Avoidance of eye-hand tasks is not about unwillingness.
 It is often a sign that a child needs support in developing coordination and control.